-Outsourcing Activity Committee (OAC)
+Purchasing and Outsourcing Committee (POC)

-The OAC's purpose is to assist the CEO and the ExCo in their duties to identify, assess and monitor all material risk exposures and internal control topics in relation to the identified outsourced critical or important functions or activities, review and manage the operational risks linked to the delegated activities, review the Scorecards of the outsourced critical activity, approve the Outsourcing of critical or important functions or activities Policy, and be a forum to discuss and deal with specific topics identified by or brought to the attention of the OAC.
+The POC's purpose is notably to assist the CEO and the ExCo in their duties to identify, assess and monitor all material risk exposures and internal control topics in relation to the identified outsourced critical or important functions or activities, review and manage the operational risks linked to the delegated activities, review the scorecards of the outsourced critical activity, approve the Outsourcing of critical or important functions or activities Policy, make recommendations to the ExCo and OPCOM for actions regarding some relationships with suppliers and service providers, and be a forum to discuss and deal with specific topics identified by or brought to the attention of the POC.

-Product and Steering Committee (PSC)
+Product Steering Committee (PSC)

 The PSC's purpose is to define, review the product strategy, review alignment of products to the Company's strategy, agree on criteria to launch or withdraw a product, monitor scope, budget, time and determine the schedule product's review.
-It is part of the Product oversight Governance.
+It is part of the Product Oversight and Governance.